 We first construct the Hamiltonian.
 We consider a radial foliation of a 4D spherically-symmetric static spacetime, $\MM=\mathbb{R}\times \Sigma$, and set the metric as

-Here, $\mathbb{R}$ is a domain of the radial variable $\tau$; $\Sigma$ is a 3D hypersurface specified by fixing $\tau$, where $\Sigma$ is timelike for $\e=-1$ and spacelike for $\e=1$; $N(\tau)$ is the lapse function associated with the reparametrization invariance of the radial coordinate; and $l_s$ is a fiducial length scale that introduces the dimensionful unit of the 2-sphere radius.
+Here, $\mathbb{R}$ is a domain of the radial variable $\tau$; $\Sigma$ is a 3D hypersurface specified by fixing $\tau$, where $\Sigma$ is timelike for $\e=-1$ and spacelike for $\e=1$; $N(\tau)$ is the lapse function associated with the reparametrization invariance of the radial coordinate; $X^\pm(\tau)$ are metric functions of $\tau$;\footnote{Any spherically-symmetric static metric can be cast into the form \eqref{metric_X}.
+A similar one is used in Ref.\cite{BenAchour:2023dgj}.} and $l_s$ is a fiducial length scale that introduces the dimensionful unit of the 2-sphere radius.

 By using this metric, we evaluate the Einstein-Hilbert action with cosmological constant $\Lambda$:

 Here, for convenience, we introduce the Planck constant $\hbar$ to make dimensional analysis easier.
 To make the hypersurface $\Sigma$ finite, we set an IR cutoff scale for the range of $t$ integral: $l_0\equiv\int^{t_1}_{t_0}dt=t_1-t_0$.
 We then integrate this action over time and 2-sphere, perform integration by parts, and drop boundary terms to obtain the reduced Lagrangian $L_g$ via $S_g=\int d\tau L_g$: